Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 ### Create a query sub-category

+Add any number of query sub-categories to a query category.
+Further unlimited sub-category levels can be added.

+The procedure to add a query sub-category to a category and to another sub-category is identical.
+Just select a sub-category instead of a category and follow the steps described below.

+#### Prerequisites
 At least one query category has been created, see [Create a query category](#create-a-query-category).

 #### Procedure